The Amor Residency at Baldessin Press Studio

 The State Library, in partnership with the Baldessin Press, offers a special residency opportunity as part of the annual fellowship program.

-The Baldessin Press Studio Residency is generously supported by artist Rick Amor.
-It is named in honour of legendary artist printmaker and sculptor George Baldessin (1939–78), who built a bluestone studio at St Andrews in 1971.
+The Amor Residency at Baldessin Press Studio is generously supported by artist Rick Amor and the Baldessin Press Studio in St Andrews.
+Situated in bushland 50 km from Melbourne, the studio is named in memory of artist, printmaker and sculptor George Baldessin (1939–78), who built the bluestone studio in 1971.

 The residency is offered to a visual artist wishing to explore works on paper, in particular printmaking or artists’ books, using research material from the State Library.